lancenacabuan/Shaliah/README.md

 of true God" asserted the Son's full divinity (not a lesser god);
 "begotten not made" distinguished the Son's generation from creation;
-"homoousios" (of one essence) was the key term to signify that the Son is identical in being with the Father–not a separate category of being.
+"homoousios" (of one essence) was the key term to signify that the Son is identical in being with the Father – not a separate category of being.
 The Nicene Creed (in its original 325 form) even anathematized those who said "there was a time when he was not" or that he was of a different substance.